zhirui-gao/Awesome-3D-Paremetric-Curves/README.md

 # Awesome-3D-Paremetric-Curves
 Awesome-3D-Paremetric-Curves is a collection of state-of-the-art, novel, exciting methods on 3d paremetric curve prediction and reconstruction.
 It contains papers, codes, datasets, evaluations, and analyses.
+Any additional things regarding 3D-Paremetric-Curves, PRs, issues are welcome and we are glad to add you to the contributor list [here](#contributors).
+Any problems, please contact gzrer201@gmail.com.
+If you find this repository useful to your research or work, it is really appreciated to star this repository and cite our papers [here](#Reference). :sparkles:

 ## Reference